Quiara Alegría Hudes: Yemaya's Belly

-Elliot, A Soldier's Fugue
+Elliot, a Soldier's Fugue

 Elliot, a Soldier's Fugue was a Pulitzer Prize finalist in 2007.
 The play premiered at Page 73 Productions at the Off-Broadway Culture Project in 2006, and ran at the Alliance Theatre, Atlanta, Georgia in 2006.
 The New York Times reviewer wrote that the play was a "rare and rewarding thing: a theater work that succeeds on every level, while creating something new."
+It was planned as the first play in a trilogy.

 26 Miles

 Her play 26 Miles received its world premiere at The Alliance Theatre in Atlanta in March 2009, directed by Kent Gash.

 Barrio Grrrrl!

 Her children's musical Barrio Grrrrl! appeared at The Kennedy Center in 2009.

 In the Heights

-The hit Broadway musical with lyrics by Lin-Manuel Miranda and a book by Quiara Alegría Hudes won the 2008 Tony Award for Best Musical and was a finalist for the 2009 Pulitzer Prize for Drama.
-Hudes also wrote the screenplay for the film adaptation, which premiered in 2021.
+Hudes collaborated with Lin-Manuel Miranda on this Broadway musical; she wrote the book and he composed the music and lyrics.
+It won the 2008 Tony Award for Best Musical and was a finalist for the 2009 Pulitzer Prize for Drama.
+Hudes also wrote the screenplay for the film adaptation of the same title, which premiered in 2021.